 Wolf Creek FAS Proposed Improvement Project

 A few big projects in the Craig area this year.
-The Wolf Creek FAS Proposed Improvement Project is lasted for April ’16.
-Or the beginning anyway.
+The Wolf Creek FAS Proposed Improvement Project is up for discussion April ’16.
+Or the beginning of this process anyway.

 I have read the entire Environmental Assessment and it looks square to me.
 The list of improvements includes…